BrynjulvBrynjulvsen/kafka-workshop/exercises/2_kafka-consumer-groups.md

 - **What to implement**: subscribe to `Constants.TOPIC_NAME`, poll in a loop, print each record, and call `commitSync()` (or `commitAsync()`) once you finish a batch.
 Break out when the poll returns no records so the program exits cleanly.
 - **Why commit?**: committing writes the latest processed offset to Kafka’s internal `__consumer_offsets` topic so reruns (or other group members) resume where you stopped.
 - **Commit choices**: `commitSync()` blocks until the broker confirms the write (safer, slower); `commitAsync()` returns immediately (faster, but you may want error handling if the commit fails).
 - **Verify**: Run `./gradlew runKotlinClass -PmainClass=tasks.consumergroups._2_OffsetCommittingKt`.
-After it processes the backlog, rerun the class without producing new records—no messages should print the second time.
+After it processes the backlog, rerun the class without producing new records - no messages should print the second time.
 Optionally confirm the stored offset via `kafka-consumer-groups --describe --group offset-commit-group`.

 ### 2. Explore group assignments with code
 - Kotlin scaffolding: [`src/exercises/kotlin/tasks/consumergroups/1_MultiMemberConsumerGroup.kt`](../src/exercises/kotlin/tasks/consumergroups/1_MultiMemberConsumerGroup.kt).